How to Visit Subway Cave, a Lava Tube in Lassen National Forest

-The Subway Cave is the largest lava tube you can visit in Lassen National Forest, Northern California.
+The Subway Cave is the largest lava tube you can visit in the Lassen National Forest in Northern California

-A Complete Guide to Visiting Subway Cave, a Natural Lava Tube in Lassen National Forest
+A Complete Guide to Visiting Subway Cave, a Natural Lava Tube in the Lassen National Forest

 A lava tube has a magnetizing effect on me.
-Not particularly crazy about volcanoes, I can’t dismiss nature’s miracle every lava tube is in essence.
+Not particularly crazy about volcanoes, I can’t dismiss nature’s miracle that every lava tube is in essence.
 My first encounter with this phenomenon was supposed to happen in Arizona.
 We visited the Grand Canyon State in spring 2021, when a pandemia was still keeping the world pretty much upside down.
-As a result of this and frequent visits, the Lava River Cave was closed.
+As a result of this and increased visitation right before the Covid-19, the Lava River Cave was closed.

-I can’t describe my excitement when I heard about the Subway Cave in Northern California.
-Located in Lassen National Forest, about 15 minutes away from Lassen Volcano National Park, this underground cavern is the largest accessible lava tube in the area.
+I was beyond excited when I heard about the Subway Cave in Northern California.
+Located in Lassen National Forest, about 15 minutes away from Lassen Volcanic National Park, this underground cavern is the largest accessible lava tube in the area.

 History in a Nutshell

 Some 30,000 years ago, lava began pouring out from cracks in the earth.
-The molted substance spilled over the floor of Hat Creek Valley, smiting everything on its way.
+The molten substance spilled over the floor of Hat Creek Valley, smiting everything on its way.

 Eventually the top layer of the ground hardened.
 But this didn’t stop the lava from flowing underneath the surface.
 In fact, the hardened crust further stimulated the lava flow, creating a natural insolation from above.

 The lava exhausted itself at one point.
-But the underground tunnels, such as the Subway Cave, still testify to the incredible force of the volcano and nature itself.
+But the underground tunnels, such as the Subway Cave, still testify to the incredible force of the volcano and nature.

 The Subway Cave is the largest lava tube in the lava flow.
-It spreads for 1/3 mile and in some area is nearly 40 feet wide.
+It spans 1/3 mile and in some areas is nearly 40 feet wide.
 A few mini tunnels deviate from the main cavern.
-These are dead-end tunnels, forcing visitors to turn back and follow the main course of the Subway Cave.
+These are dead-end tunnels, forcing visitors to turn back and follow the main route of the Subway Cave.

 Location